-- Bring the milk temperature up to 86°F over low heat in your cheese pot.
+- Slowly heat the milk to 86°F over low heat.

-- Add the diluted rennet to the milk once it has reached temperature.
+- Add the diluted rennet to the milk.
 Incorporate the rennet using slow, steady up-and-down motions.
 Stir in this manner for one minute, a bit longer if you are using farm-fresh cow milk.

-- Cover and let the milk ripen for 30 to 45 minutes, undisturbed.
-Once you have a clean break, cut the curds into 1/2-inch cubes.
+- Cover and let the milk ripen for 30-45 minutes, undisturbed.

-- Bring the temperature up slowly, at the rate of 2°F every 5 minutes, until the curds and whey reach 104°F. Stir them gently while you heat them to keep the curds from sticking together (matting).
-Once the milk has reached 104°F, maintain that temperature for 20 minutes, continuing to stir gently every now and again.
+- Bring the temperature up slowly, at the rate of 2°F every 5 minutes, until the curds and whey reach 104°F. Stir gently while heating, to keep the curds from sticking together (matting).
+Once the milk has reached 104°F, maintain that temperature for 20 minutes, continuing to stir gently every few minutes.

-- Line a colander with clean cheesecloth, and suspend it over a large bowl or sterilized bucket.
-Spoon the warm curds from the pot into the colander, and allow them to drain until the flow of whey slows.
-Save all of your drained whey and the remains in the pot.
+- Line a colander with clean cheesecloth, and place it in a large bowl.
+Spoon the warm curds from the pot into the colander, draining until the flow of whey slows.
+Save all drained whey and the remains in the pot.

-- Using your cheese pot, heat up the reserved whey to 190°F. Maintain the temperature.
+- Heat the reserved whey to 190°F. Maintain the temperature.
 Place the pressed cheese in the hot whey and cook it for 30 to 35 minutes or until it has shrunken a bit and floats in the whey.

 - Carefully remove the cheese from the whey and place it on a rack to cool for about 45 minutes, or until it is dry and cool to the touch.

-- Make a medium-heavy brine (about 28 ounces of salt in 1 gallon of water), and chill it to 55°F. Place the dried cheese into a large plastic bowl and pour the chilled brine over it until the cheese is completely covered.
-(If it floats, weigh it down with something clean and sterile and heavy.)
+- Make a medium-heavy brine (about 28 ounces of salt in 1 gallon of water), and chill it to 55°F. Place the dried cheese in a large plastic bowl and pour the chilled brine over it until the cheese is completely covered.
+If cheese floats, weigh it down with something clean and sterile and heavy.